You’ve Got Bisexuality All Wrong! Common Misconceptions of Bisexuality

 Happy Bi Awareness Week!

 Bisexuality as a label inherently breaks down the barriers of binary attraction and sexuality.
-Something that all of these misconceptions have in common is that they are attempting to fit bisexuality back into a heteronormative, binary category of attraction.
-If someone says they are bisexual, then they are, no matter their past or present relationship status or level of attraction to each gender.
+Something all of these misconceptions have in common is that they attempt to fit bisexuality back into a heteronormative, binary category of attraction.
+If someone says they are bisexual, then they are—no matter their past or present relationship status or level of attraction to each gender.

 Resources to learn more about LGBTQ+ identities and be a better parent or caregiver: